IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 #### States are required to equally protect the human rights of men and boys
 ICCPR and ICESCR require states to ensure equal enjoyment of rights between men and women.
 ICCPR prohibits discrimination against men.

+> The Convention goes beyond the concept of discrimination used in many national and **international legal standards and norms.
+While such standards and norms prohibit discrimination on the grounds of sex and *protect both men and women* from treatment based on arbitrary, unfair and/or unjustifiable distinctions**, the Convention focuses on discrimination against women, emphasizing that women have suffered, and continue to suffer from various forms of discrimination because they are women.[^4]

 #### CEDAW does not limit states to things that are more conducive to equality